longpractice/BoostGraphX/README.md

 ## BoostGraphX

+This repository is aimed to add more methods for boost graph library.
 I have been a professional C++ programmer for several years.
 I frequently find many algorithms missing from BGL which I would love to add by myself.

 ---